Skip to main content

 Verify it's working

-Once the code is updated and v2 is enabled:
+Once the code is updated and your feed is on the new design.

 • Hard refresh your page (Ctrl+Shift+R on Windows, Cmd+Shift+R on Mac).